Bunge lays out case for independence in restructuring

 "They have announced this cost cutting in response to weak industry conditions," said Chris Johnson, lead agribusiness credit analyst at Standard & Poor's.
 "From our point of view, this announcement is communicating to shareholders that they are still within guidance (on earnings) and, less directly, signaling they can still operate as a standalone entity."

-Additional reporting by Michael Hirtzer in Chicago and Lauren Hirsch in New York; Editing by David Gregorio
+Additional reporting by Michael Hirtzer in Chicago, Lauren Hirsch and Michael Flaherty in New York and Zandi Shabalala in London; editing by David Gregorio